Sidney Crosby Game Preview: Penguins vs. Flyers

 Crosby Stats vs. the Flyers

-- The Flyers have given up 66 goals in total (2.9 per game), which ranks 14th in the NHL in goals allowed.
+- The Flyers have conceded 69 goals in total (2.9 per game), which ranks 14th in the NHL in goals allowed.

 |2023-2024 Season